tuconnaisyouknow/dotfiles/README.md

 ## ⚠️ Warning

 **Use at your own risk!**
-These configurations modify system settings and require **PowerShell 7**.
+These configurations modify system settings.
 Make sure you understand what each command does before executing it.

 ## ℹ️ About

 This repository contains my personal configurations for various tools and environments.
-It currently includes my **PowerShell configuration** to enhance terminal usability.
+It currently includes my **PowerShell configuration**, inspired by [Craftzdog](https://github.com/craftzdog), to enhance terminal usability.

 ## 📂 Contents